edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

   return (
     <div>
       { /* ... */}
-      {isShowed && (
+      {isShowed ? (
         <ul>
           { /* ... */}
           <li>
             <button onClick={onCopyToClipboard}>
-              {!isCopied ?
-'Copy to clipboard' : 'Copied!'}
+              {isCopied ?
+'Copied!' : 'Copy to clipboard'}
             </button>
           </li>
         </ul>
-      )}
+      ) :  null}
     <div>
   )
 }
 ```

-Now, you only need to add your styles and that's it.
+Now, you only need to add some styles and that's it.

 The full version of our component will look like this.